-3. Best Value and wider scope risk assessment
+3. Wider scope risk assessment

-On pages 7-8, we outline proposals to reprioritise wider scope work to focus on key areas of risk during the crisis.
+On pages 6-7, we outline proposals to reprioritise wider scope work to focus on key areas of risk during the crisis.
 As a result we have:

-- Reassigned our planned Best Value work to 2020/21; and - Identified additional considerations, including financial sustainability and the heightened risk of fraud in procurement.
+- Reassigned our planned Best Value work to 2020/21; and - Identified additional considerations, including financial sustainability and fraud in procurement.